MatthewGritt/finalCapstone/README.md

 This website teaches you to learn guitar by giving tips on different techniques and showing different tabs for songs you can learn to play.

 ### Installation:
-To install, click on the green button that says code, then click on Download ZIP.
-Once downloaded, open the folder and double-click index.html.
+To install, click on the green button that says code, then click Download ZIP.
+Once downloaded, right-click the folder and click on extract all.
+Open the newly extracted folder and double-click index.html.

 ### Usage:
 - You can save sections of the website in your save for later folder by clicking on the save button.